-The E2 stories contain a few calls for divorce, and one during the first kick back in time is conducted by the Captain, between Mara Brodsky and Robert Slater.
-The cause is adultery – hers – as there is a child who clearly is not Robert’s, and turns out to be the son of Star Trek: Enterprise canon character Walter Woods, who she later marries.
-In the second kick back in time, this is avoided when Mara and Walter marry and Robert, instead, marries Ingrid Nyqvist.
+The E2 stories contain a few calls for divorce.
+Plus the captain conducts one during the first kick back in time , between Mara Brodsky and Robert Slater.
+The cause is adultery – hers – as there is a child who clearly is not Robert’s.
+And he turns out to be the son of Star Trek: Enterprise canon character Walter Woods, who she later marries.
+In the second kick back in time, this is avoided when Mara and Walter marry.
+Therefore Robert, instead, marries Ingrid Nyqvist.
 In Together, Lili and Doug fight bitterly and consider divorce, but ultimately decide against it, particularly to protect not only their love but also their son, Joss.

 People don’t just ride off into the sunset.
 And I prefer it that way.
 They have lives and arguments and privacy violations and sicknesses and sorrows.
 But they also have kindness, sexiness, togetherness and some pretty profound joys.
 It doesn’t have to be in the context of marriage, and sometimes it isn’t.
 But for the characters who do wed, I hope I’ve done their unions some justice.